KerryM001/yoga-with-kerry/README.md

 * To inform the user about the business in general
 * To offer the user an opportunity to get in contact
 ​
-### **Wireframes:**
-​
-These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
 ### **Color Scheme:**
 ​​
 For the page I decided on a beige (#e09f7d) and teal theme (#97B1A6) as I find these colors really calming, and I think this ties in well with yoga in general.
 I chose to keep the font as black (0,0,0) as from an accessibility point of view, it's easy to read.